sodiadrhain/meme-gpt/README.md

 # MEME GPT
-A simple web3 tool fioir trading activities.
+A simple web3 tool for trading activities.

 ### Setup